An Auditable AI Agent Loop for Empirical Economics: A Case Study in Forecast Combination: Empirical illustration: real-time tuning of peLASSO

+We consider a forecast-combination problem.
+There are $K$ forecasts for the same target, and the goal is to construct a combined forecast, a function of these forecasts, with lower out-of-sample RMSE.
+In this setting, the simple average, which assigns equal weights in a linear aggregation, is famously hard to beat with estimated weights.
+One explanation is that estimation uncertainty can dominate the gains from estimating combination weights.
+This motivates regularized combination methods.

-We illustrate the protocol using the real-time tuning problem in \citeauthor{DieboldShin2019}'s (\citeyear{DieboldShin2019}) peLASSO forecast combination. peLASSO first uses LASSO to select a subset of forecasters from the Survey of Professional Forecasters and then shrinks the surviving weights toward equality using an egalitarian penalty.
-In the two-step implementation, two regularization parameters must be chosen at each forecast origin using only information available at that time. \citet{DieboldShin2019} evaluate the procedure with ex post optimal parameters and do not provide a data-based rule for real-time selection.
-Instead, they propose other methods such as subset averaging, inspired by the ex post analysis of peLASSO, that perform well on their evaluation sample.
-The present application takes the tuning problem of peLASSO, which was left unresolved, as the object of agentic search.
+\citet{DieboldShin2019}'s partially egalitarian LASSO (peLASSO) selects forecasters using LASSO, then shrinks the surviving weights toward equality.
+Implemented in real time, it requires choosing two regularization parameters at each forecast origin.
+The original paper instead reports ex post optimal parameters and proposes easier-to-tune subset averaging rules inspired by the peLASSO analysis, leaving no data-based rule for real-time peLASSO tuning.
+On their euro area GDP data, ex post peLASSO attains RMSE 1.400 versus 1.504 for the simple average, a seven percent oracle gap.
+The present application takes this unresolved tuning problem as the object of agentic search.

-The instruction contract asks the agent to find a look-ahead-free lambda selection rule for peLASSO, editing only a single forecasting script (\texttt{train.R}).
-The immutable evaluator (\texttt{prepare.R}) implements rolling-origin RMSE evaluation under the original \citet{DieboldShin2019} design: at each date $t$, only data through $t-1$ is available, and the score is the RMSE over the full evaluation period.
-We conduct three independent runs, each starting from the simple average as the initial script and an approximate budget of $K = 200$ experiments.

-We also evaluate the discovered methods on a post-search holdout (2017Q1--2025Q4, 36~quarters) that was withheld from the evaluator during the agentic search.
-As additional benchmarks, we include two methods from \citet{DieboldShin2019}: best $\leq N_{\max}$-average ($N_{\max} = 6$, their Table~4) and best $(\leq N_{\max}, \leq W_{\max})$-average (their Table~5), both of which exhaustively search over forecaster subsets at each forecast origin.